How to install OpenStackClient GitBash for Windows on CREODIAS

 Step 3: Install pip and update the PythonSSL certificates

-pip is a useful tool for managing and installing Python images.
+pip is a tool for managing and installing Python images.

 It will install pip.
 The installation process can be monitored in a terminal window.

-In order to test if the installation was successful, use Start menu to start Git Bash and type the following command:
+In order to test whether the installation was successful, use Start menu to start Git Bash and type the following command:

 Your output should contain the version of pip that you have: